Introduction

 Retirement

-By September 1939, Samuel had retired from the railway, and he and his wife lived at 2 Tozers, Bow.
+By September 1939, Samuel had retired from the railway, and he and his wife were living at 2 Tozers, Bow.

 Death